Hubert Mack Thaxton: Early life and education

 Hubert Mack Thaxton was born in Lynchburg, Virginia, on 20 March 1909, to Henry Thaxton and Sarah Jamison.
 He attended Dunbar High School in Lynchburg, which was then the segregated high school for Black students in the district.
 The school desegregated in 1962, and eventually transitioned to the Paul Laurence Dunbar Middle School for Innovation.
 Thaxton graduated from Dunbar in 1927.

 Thaxton attended Howard University in Washington, D.C., for his undergraduate degree, and graduated with B.S. degrees in physics, mathematics, and chemistry in 1931.
 In 1933 he also earned M.S. degrees in physics and mathematics from Howard.

-He then went on to pursue further graduate studies at the University of Wisconsin-Madison.
+He then went on to pursue further graduate studies at the University of Wisconsin–Madison.
 He received his first degree there in 1936, earning an M.A. in mathematics.
 Thaxton then went on to pursue his PhD in physics at Wisconsin, where he studied nuclear physics under theoretical nuclear physicist Gregory Breit.
 His thesis focused on the splitting of protons with protons, and was titled "Scattering of protons by protons."

-Thaxton earned his doctoral degree in 1938, making him the fourth African American person in the United states to earn a PhD in physics.
-Thaxton was proceeded by Dr. John McNeile Hunter (Cornell University, 1937), and followed by Dr. Herman Branson (University of Cincinnati, 1939) and Dr. Halson V. Eagleson (Indiana University-Bloomington, 1939).
+Thaxton earned his doctoral degree in 1938, making him the fourth African American person in the United States to earn a PhD in physics.
+Thaxton was preceded by Dr. John McNeile Hunter (Cornell University, 1937), and followed by Dr. Herman Branson (University of Cincinnati, 1939) and Dr. Halson V. Eagleson (Indiana University Bloomington, 1939).